eugenebogaart/Atlas-Azure-Peering/README.md

 * ~~Create a Virtual Machine in Azure~~
 * Install stuff on VM

-## Basic Terraform resources in script
+## Basic Terraform setup broken up in several files
-* mongodbatlas_project,  creates an empty project in your Atlas account
-* mongodbatlas_private_ip_mode,  switches new project to private IP mode so it can be used for peering
-* mongodbatlas_network_container,  setup a container for peering (internal Atlas thing)
-* mongodbatlas_network_peering,  setup actual peering
-* azurerm_resource_group, create a Azure resource group to hold vnet
-* azurerm_virtual_network, create a Azure Virtual Network to peer into
-* mongodbatlas_cluster, finally create cluster

-* Create a virtual machine Azure is left to the reader.
+* atlas.tf   creates Atlas side in a new project, VNet peering and small cluster
+* azure.tf   creates Azure side for VNet peering, + one VM with Mongo shell installed
+* locals.tf  here you can configure script to use meaning full name
+* variables.tf  here you can attach credentials for Atlas, Azure and SSH

 ## Configure Script - Credentials: "variables.tf"